phaserjs/phaser/README.md

 * Vertex buffer and and vertex shader optimisation and reduced memory footprint on the tint and alpha : @bchevalier
 * Applied the new generic updateTransform to spritebatch : @kambing86

-For changes made in previous versions please see the [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).
+For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).

 ![div](http://www.phaser.io/images/github/div.png)